bourzat/microsoft-movie-insights/README.md

 ## Conclusions
 1. The production the production budget should be kept between a minimum of `20 million` to `70 million` dollars in order to mitigate risk and increase profits.
 2. The studio should release movies in `May` ,`June`, `July`, `November` and `December` to increase total revenue.
 3. The genre combinations `Comdey, Documentary, History`, `Adventure, Drama, Romance`, `Comedy, Documentary`, `Action, Crime` and `Musical` are the most successful genres and the production team should focus on creating movies around these.

+## Further reading
+To find out more about this project, checkout the [notebook]() or [presentation]().

 ## Repository Structure
 ├── code